xyzcv979/obsidian-notes/README.md

 <details>
   <summary>Human memory is not bits</summary>
-  1. Human memory is unreliable, but great for problem solving.
-Pathways connect, "aha" moment", sometimes when stepping away from the problem
+  <p>Human memory is unreliable, but great for problem solving.
+Pathways connect, "aha" moment", sometimes when stepping away from the problem</p>
 </details>
 <details>
   <summary>Human memory is composed of one limited and one unlimited system</summary>
-  	1. Cognitive load: intrinsic and extraneous
+  	Cognitive load: intrinsic and extraneous
-  	2. Easier to understand a diagram versus if it was just an english description
+  	Easier to understand a diagram versus if it was just an english description
 </details>
 <details>
   <summary>Experts Recognize, Beginners Reason</summary>
-  1. Pattern matching, less cognitive load
+  <p> Pattern matching, less cognitive load
-  2. Reading and working with more code increase programming proficiency
+  Reading and working with more code increase programming proficiency</p>

 </details>
 <details>
   <summary>Understanding a concept goes from Abstract to Concrete and back</summary>